Your Most Senior Leaders Still Need Support: Experience Doesn’t Replace Context

 Later, I assumed a manager I’d hired with years of experience could navigate a new scope of authority without much from me.
 Her team unraveled under the weight of unclear expectations.
 By not more closely coaching her, I played a role in that.

 Those experiences taught me the cost of leading without considering where the leaders were in their roles and careers, and what approach could best support them.
-Great leaders understand there’s a spectrum of what’s needed from them—and they adjust.
+Leaders understand there’s a spectrum of what’s needed from them—and they adjust.
 The right support at the right time builds thriving leaders and high-performing advancement teams.

 When someone struggles or stalls, check whether you’re over-leading or under-leading for where they are now.